absorensen/numbers_go_brrrr/m1_memory_hierarchies/s1_basic_data_structures.md

     data.push(4);
     ```

-In this case, we have been unambigously upfront about how many elements we will put in the vector.
+In this case, we have been unambigously up front about how many elements we will put in the vector.
 It was created with a ```capacity``` of 5 and a ```size``` of 0.
 We can also tell the vector to make sure we
 have a ```capacity``` of at least N. If it already has ```capacity``` to meet the minimum, nothing happens.
 If it doesn't it will allocate, copy and deallocate.